SCROLL DOWN FOR CONNECTING TRAILS AND TRAIL UPDATES

 Another new trail that is really great, is the Murdock Canal Trail from Lehi to Orem in Utah County.
 They say it will eventually connect the Provo River Trail with the Jordan River Trail.
 The Murdock Trail opened in May of 2013.

 I recently checked out a trail running through Sandy and Draper, called the Porter Rockwell Trail.
-It is about 13 miles long, but has a short section missing between Sandy and Draper.
-I will add a new ride soon to show that trail.
+It is about 12 miles long, but has a short section missing between Sandy and Draper.
+That ride has been added to my pages now.

 I have also done quite a bit of riding out on the roads.
 Mostly out on back roads in the country where the traffic is light.
 One great place to ride, is the back roads of Box Elder County.
 A nice ride you can do, is out to the Bear River Bird Refuge.
 You can park at the Visitor Center just west of the I-15 Freeway, on Forrest Street in Brigham City, then ride out a newly paved road to the Bird Refuge, a distance of 12.5 miles one way.
 Take mosquito repellant though.
 There are some great back roads in the area between Brigham City, Tremonton, Bear River City, Honeyville and Dewyville.